How Tracking Your Money Can Reduce Stress and Save Money

 You know what they say, a transaction check-in a day keeps the overspending away.
 While it may seem retroactive, expense tracking has so many benefits when it comes to managing your money.

 How is this possible?
 The answer is all in reflecting on your spending habits.
 Taking the time to look back at your recent transactions provides context to your purchases.
 When you make a purchase, you might not be happy about the money leaving your wallet, but handing over a piece of paper or swiping a plastic card doesn’t tell you how the money adds up.
 Let’s clear this up: spending money isn’t bad.
 Mindless, excessive spending is what we want to avoid.
+Here are some simple steps be more money mindful and stress less about your finances.

 Knowing where your money is going provides a sense of control